civican/legisinfo/42-1/bills/C-29/bill_text.md

   **(1)** Subparagraph (c.1)(i) of the definition **capital dividend account** in subsection 89(1) of the Act is replaced by the following:

-    1/2 of the total of all amounts each of which is an amount required by paragraph 14(1)(b) (**as it read before 2017**) to be included in computing the corporation's income in respect of a business carried on by the corporation for a taxation year that is included in the period and that ended after February 27, 2000 and before October 18, 2000,
+    1/2 of the total of all amounts each of which is an amount required by paragraph 14(1)(b) (as it read before 2017) to be included in computing the corporation's income in respect of a business carried on by the corporation for a taxation year that is included in the period and that ended after February 27, 2000 and before October 18, 2000,

   **(2)** Subparagraph (c.2)(i) of the definition **capital dividend account** in subsection 89(1) of the Act is replaced by the following:

-    the total of all amounts each of which is an amount required by paragraph 14(1)(b) (**as it read before 2017) or subparagraph 13(38)(d)(iii)** to be included in computing the corporation's income in respect of a business carried on by the corporation for a taxation year that is included in the period and that ends after October 17, 2000,
+    the total of all amounts each of which is an amount required by paragraph 14(1)(b) (as it read before 2017) or subparagraph 13(38)(d)(iii) to be included in computing the corporation's income in respect of a business carried on by the corporation for a taxation year that is included in the period and that ends after October 17, 2000,

   **(3)** Subparagraph (d)(iii) of the definition **capital dividend account** in subsection 89(1) of the Act is replaced by the following:

-    the **adjusted cost basis** (**in this paragraph as defined in** subsection 148(9)), immediately before the death, of
+    the **adjusted cost basis** (in this paragraph as defined in subsection 148(9)), immediately before the death, of

-    **if the death occurs before March 22, 2016**, a policy referred to in subparagraph (i) or (ii) to the corporation, **and**
+    if the death occurs before March 22, 2016, a policy referred to in subparagraph (i) or (ii) to the corporation, and

     if the death occurs after March 21, 2016, a policyholder's interest in a policy referred to in subparagraph (i) or (ii),